el-jacko/vue-editortable/README.md

 ## Demo

-Demo page will coming soon!
+Demo page will be coming soon!

 ## Browser Compatability